 Dark Matter

 Dark Matter is one of the biggest puzzles of the modern physics.
 It is known definitely that Dark Matter exists in the universe; it is even more abundant than the regular matter; however, the nature of Dark Matter is not understood.
-This research project will be focused on calculations that should answer the question how Dark Matter can be detected in the gaseous detectors filled with hydrogen or methane.
-This may allow detection of Dark Matter in the new unexplored region of masses.
+This research project will be focused on the design of new planned experiment for detection of Dark Mirror neutrons and on the analysis of experimental data from the previous experiment.

 Read More